 Candidates who have invested time in a job vacancy will often reach out to employers who they have not heard back from.
 A simple interview rejection letter can save valuable time by letting candidates know where they stand.

-Candidates may still be of use in the future:
+Candidates may be right in the future:

 Often when an applicant isn't suitable for a current position, they could be ideal for another role presently or in the future.
 This is particularly important in specialist fields, as these industries are small worlds where you will likely interact with the same person again.